Google Sheets techniques and hacks you should know about

 This Google sheets cheat sheet, enables you to maximize the utility and the functions of Google Spreadsheets.

-Google Spreadsheets is one of the best tools ever created for personal and business use.
-This simple software offers a variety of services, as long as you know about the tools and features of the program, hence you can accomplish a lot.
+Google Sheets is one of the best tools ever created for personal and business use.
+This simple software offers a variety of services like mail merging, complex formulas, and a whole lot more.
+Just as long as you know about all the ins and outs of the program you can utilize this tool to its fullest extent.

 If you’re collaborating with a team spread across various regions of the globe, Google Spreadsheets can be accessed and viewed, at any time, quite easily.
 When you come across an interesting new app like Google Spreadsheets, you’d like to know as many tips and tricks you can to get the most out of this experience.
 Hence, the faster you learn these tricks and hacks, the more efficient your experience will be.

-Google Spreadsheets have a wide array of functionality and hold immense amounts of applicability, no matter how you want to use them.
+Google Sheets has a wide array of functionality and hold immense amounts of applicability, no matter how you want to use them.
 They are easy to get started, however, there’s a broad range of work you can do with data as you continue to learn more features and functions of this amazing application.

 Of all the many benefits that Google Spreadsheets can bring, you would be much interested in knowing how to use it to your advantage.
 Otherwise, you’re going to be missing out on all the great advantages it can bring to you and your business as a whole.

 Here are some of the best Google Spreadsheets tricks and hacks that you should know about

 - Send an Email Through a Comment

 On Google Spreadsheets, you can highlight specific cells and insert your comments in it.
 Furthermore, you can also automatically send an email through this comment.